 Eating is something I did plenty of on Celebrity Edge.
 Last November, she went straight from the French shipyard where she was built to her winter home in Fort Lauderdale and I was lucky enough to be one of the first people to get on her - she is simply stunning!
 The good news is she’s coming back to Europe next spring and maker the UK her first stop.
 She’s heading to the Mediterranean on a 10-night cruise from Southampton to Civitavecchia, the port for Rome, departing 15th May.

 Wait until May and you can join Cunard’s iconic Queen Elizabeth as she ventures to the last frontier on a miniseries of cruises to Alaska.
 We’re talking whales, bears and icy glaciers.
-ROL Cruise is selling the cruises, which are all 10 nights, all round-trip from Vancouver and all calling at Ketchikan, Juneau, Skagway and Sitka.

-Why stay in the UK in winter when you can cruise Antarctica in summer on Hurtigruten’s new ship Roald Amundsen?
-True, it’ll still be pretty nippy down at the South Pole, even if it is high summer, but the scenery is out of this world and you’ll be sailing on the first-ever cruise ship able to switch to battery power now and then, and cruise silently among the icebergs.
+Why stay in the UK in winter when you can cruise Antarctica in summer on Hurtigruten’s new ship MS Roald Amundsen?
+True, it’ll still be pretty nippy down at the South Pole, even if it is high summer, but the scenery is out of this world and you’ll be sailing on the first-ever cruise ship able to switch to battery power now and then and cruise silently among the icebergs.
 Magical!